aragon/contract-helpers/packages/test-helpers/contracts/README.md

 }
 ```

-To "trick" the Truffle-artifact resolution module into knowing about these contracts.
+This is to "trick" the Truffle-artifact resolution module into knowing about these contracts.

 And then in your test files, you can simply fetch them via the normal `artifacts.require()`: